cybertheory/GlyFIX/README.md

 # GlyFIX
-Creating Icons That Represent Common Terms of Service Entries These ICONS of GlyFIX are based on the similarities between the terms of services of the biggest palyers in various tech industries:
+Creating Icons That Represent Common Terms of Service Entries These ICONS of GlyFIX are based on the similarities between the terms of services of the biggest players in various tech industries:

 Gaming:
 Xbox